JuliaCI/BenchmarkTools.jl/docs/src/manual.md

 - `gcsample`: If `true`, run `gc()` before each sample.
 Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.gcsample = false`.
 - `time_tolerance`: The noise tolerance for the benchmark's time estimate, as a percentage.
 This is utilized after benchmark execution, when analyzing results.
 Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.time_tolerance = 0.05`.
 - `memory_tolerance`: The noise tolerance for the benchmark's memory estimate, as a percentage.
 This is utilized after benchmark execution, when analyzing results.
 Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.memory_tolerance = 0.01`.
+- `seed`: A seed number to which the global RNG is reset every benchmark run, if it is non-negative.
+This ensures that comparing two benchmarks gives actionable results, even if the running time depends on random numbers.
+Defaults to `BenchmarkTools.DEFAULT_PARAMETERS.seed = -1` (indicating no seed reset)

 To change the default values of the above fields, one can mutate the fields of `BenchmarkTools.DEFAULT_PARAMETERS`, for example: